Nayte91/DoctrineBundle/UPGRADE-3.0.md

 ### Support for `doctrine/orm` 2 is dropped

 This makes `DisconnectedMetadataFactory` redundant, as it relies on code available only in `doctrine/orm` 2.
-It has been removed.
+It has been removed, as well as `ClassMetadataConnection`.

 Support for the YML and annotation metadata drivers has been dropped.